brgtrainings/brgtrainings.github.io/syllabus/c/section-two/exercises.md

       ******
     ```

-3. Write a C program to print the quotient and remainder of a division.
+3. Write a program to print the quotient and remainder of a division.

     Expected Output:

-    ```
+    ```c
     Enter first number: 20
     Enter second number: 7

     Quotient of 20/7 = 2
-    Remainder of 20/7 = 7
+    Remainder of 20/7 = 6
     ```

-4. Write a C program to convert specified days (Eg: `370`) into years, months, weeks and days
+4. Write a program to convert specified days (Eg: `370`) into years, months, weeks and days

     Expected Output:

-    ```
+    ```c
     Years: 1
     Months: 12
     Weeks: 0